macroevolution/bamm-dev-guide/source/design.rst

 --------

 The *Proposal* class represents a proposed change to the model.
-It has several pure virtual methods that must be implemented by its subclasses;
+It has several pure virtual methods that are implemented by its subclasses.
-therefore, *Proposal* cannot be instantiated---it is an *abstract* class.
+*Proposal* cannot be instantiated---it is an *abstract* class.
-The methods that must be implemented and their descriptions are given below.
+The virtual methods and their descriptions are given below.

 ``void propose()``
     Changes the model object with the proposed change